Faith Broadcasting Network: KIFM

+Television stations

 KHOF-TV

 One of the early Christian television stations on the west coast was KHOF-TV.
 Faith Center constructed the station from ground up and signed it on the air in October 1969.
 The transmission facilities were located on Sunset Ridge, which is about 20 miles east of Mount Wilson, where the major television stations for Los Angeles are located.
 The station was licensed to San Bernardino and broadcast on UHF television channel 30.
 Programming originated at the transmitter facility, with video tape and film programming transported daily up the mountain for broadcast.
 A 30-mile microwave radio link was constructed from Faith Center in Glendale to Sunset Ridge which allowed for live programming, such as church services, telethons and festivals, to be broadcast.